gauravchugh2006/DataPipeline/readme.md

 - **Extraction:** Reads data from a CSV source and uploads it into an S3-compatible object store (MinIO) if the file contents have changed.
 - **Loading:** Downloads the data from MinIO and loads it into a PostgreSQL data warehouse.
 - **Transformation:** Uses DBT to transform raw data into normalized tables with tests and documentation.
-- **Data Quality Validation:** Runs automated quality checks with Great Expectations to ensure key business rules are met.
+- **Data Quality Validation:** Runs automated Pandas-based checks to ensure key business rules (nulls, duplicates, negative values) are caught early.
 - **Data Enrichment:** Aggregates key performance indicators (KPIs) from transformed data to support dashboard analytics.
 - **Orchestration:** Airflow manages the pipeline tasks in a directed acyclic graph (DAG) to ensure proper execution order.
 - **Metadata & Dashboarding:** DataHub ingests metadata while Superset provides interactive dashboards.